gmllt/cf-annotate/README.md

-   show-org-label                         Show all labels of a org. show-space-annotation                  Show all annotations of a space. show-space-label                       Show all labels of a space.
+   show-org-label                         Show all labels of a org. show-space-annotation                  Show all annotations of a space. show-space-label                       Show all labels of a space. show-app-metadata                      Show all metadata of a app. show-space-metadata                    Show all metadata of a space. show-org-metadata                      Show all metadata of a org.

 ```